 In some places, driveways require permits to build, and a contractor would pass on the cost of obtaining them to you.

 Want to heat your driveway, so you don’t have to shovel snow or deal with ice?
 Fine, but it’ll cost you — typically, around $12 to $25 per square foot; an average one is around $11,000, according to HomeAdvisor.

 And would you like some gates to guard your driveway’s entrance?
 Figure on $4,000 to install those, Fixr.com says.

 New vs replacement driveway

 While the labor is expensive, building or replacing a driveway is not recommended for DIYers.
-There’s just too much specialized work and heavy equipment involved.
+There’s just too much specialized work and heavy equipment involved, except for the grass variety.
 If you have an aging asphalt driveway, you might be able to resurface it yourself, though.

 When is the best time to build a driveway?

 Obviously, not in rainy seasons or the dead of winter.
 As long as you can avoid April showers, spring is a good time, as is autumn, before the earth starts to harden.
 You want it warm but dry, so early summer — before the humidity and extreme heat kicks in — can be a good time to begin a driveway project too.